kpmerry/Python-Choice-Based-Game/Spoilers.md

 This section will detail the ideas for the setting, characters and plot of the game.
 ### Setting
 The game is set in the 1920s in a speakeasy.
+### Feature
+Players can collect clues and objects.
+As of yet there will be no inventory limits.
 ### Characters
 There will be characters through the game.
 This will include more antagonistic characters who can cause damage to the player.
 - Player character -- new to town.